Treefrog/Handbook/Manual/AccessibilityStandards.md

 > The Rule of Thumb

-<i>We are committed to excellence in serving all people with disabilities throughout the employment life cycle.</i>
+*We are committed to excellence in serving all people with disabilities throughout the employment life cycle.*

 ### STATEMENT OF COMMITMENT: